WHO I AM

 I've produced smart and engaging content for a wide range of publications, including VICE, Al-Jazeera America, Salon, Pacific Standard, The New Republic, Vox, The Atlantic, Matter, The Outline, Hazlitt, The Awl, and The Paris Review.
 I'm represented by William Callahan of Inkwell Literary Management.

-I'm developing my dissertation on school finance litigation into a book manuscript, with an intended completion date of 2017.
+I'm developing my dissertation on school finance litigation into a book manuscript.
 I'm also working on a memoir about my decidedly non-traditional employment history as well as a cultural studies monograph about the hyper-real male bodies of the 20th century.
 My theoretical orientation owes much to the work of Althusser, Benjamin, Bourdieu, Sontag, and Deleuze; my approach to primary source analysis is rooted in Pocock and Skinner's Cambridge School contextualism; and my commitment to public engagement represents an attempt to emulate the efforts of scholar-activists such as W.E.B.
 DuBois, C.L.R.
 James, E.P.
 Thompson, and Marcus Rediker.
 My dissertation advisor was the noted military and legal historian Peter Karsten, who always stressed the value of interdisciplinary research.

 From 2012 to 2016, I was an assistant professor at the University of Texas at Arlington, where I taught graduate and undergraduate courses on critical theory, transnational legal history, research methods, American constitutional history, appellate advocacy, and cultural history.
 My teaching philosophy is modeled on Jacques Rancière's concept of "intellectual emancipation" and was elaborated in an article I wrote for The Atlantic.
 I approach each class I teach with the firm personal conviction that every student, as a human being endowed with reason and the capacity to analyze information, is equally capable of grasping the subject matter at hand.
 Most valuable learning interactions occur outside the classroom, in the context of spirited and free-ranging discussions, and I work hard to facilitate such moments.